bestbat/todo.txt-cli-wiki/Other-Todo.txt-Projects.md

 # Python
 You can do a search for "todo.py" at github.com and there are a number of different flavors:

+A more recent and still active version which allows for use with git can be found here: https://git.io/todo.py

 This allows you to check into a git repository: https://github.com/lydgate/git-todo-py